Best Jobs for Introverts and People Who Like to Be Alone

 - Finance: accountant, stock broker, bookkeeper

-Resources for Introverts at Work
+Career Resources and Job Tips for Introverts

 Remember that finding the right job isn’t just about being alone.
 It’s about figuring out what your strengths are, what you enjoy doing, and what makes you feel fulfilled.

 Self-Promotion for Introverts: The Quiet Guide to Getting Ahead by Nancy Ancowitz is an important read for introverts who are searching for a job.
 Since you spend 40 hours a week at work, finding a career that suits your introverted personality is crucial to your health, happiness, and well-being.
-But first, you need to know how to get ahead despite your introverted personality traits.
+But first, you need to know how to get ahead – perhaps despite your introverted personality traits.

 In Quiet Influence: The Introvert’s Guide to Making a Difference, Jennifer Kahnweiler explains that introverts may feel powerless in a world where extroverts seem to rule.
 But there’s more than one way to have influence and power!